mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 * will allow adding and removing of entries to it

 As you can see, this is very simple, but using other libraries might require lots of ajax processing.
 In pycommunicate, none of this is needed!
+All we use is some pretty simple python code--server-side!

 Let's get started by making the simplest example: serving up a static page.